WebAssembly/spec/proposals/gc/Overview.md

 (type $s (struct (field $a i8) (field $b i16)))
 (type $buf (array i8))
 ```
-The order of fields is not observable, so implementations are free to reorganize the underlying memory for their storage or add alignment.
+The order of fields is not observable, so implementations are free to reorganize the underlying storage, e.g. for alignment.

 Packed fields require special load/store instructions:
 ```